watson-developer-cloud/car-dashboard/README.md

 2 **OPTIONAL**: If you want to use Text To Speech and/or Speech To Text in your locally runnning app, copy the credentials from your `text-to-speech` service and/or `speech-to-text` service in IBM Cloud to a `.env` file in the root.
 - Look at `.env.example` as an example to add to your `.env` file.

-3 Use the Conversation tooling app to create a workspace, as described above, and add the workspace ID environment variable to the `.env` file.
+3 Use the Watson Assistant tooling app to create a workspace, as described above, and add the workspace ID environment variable to the `.env` file.
 For details about obtaining the workspace ID, see Step 6 - 7 in the next section.

 4 Install [Node.js](http://nodejs.org/).